XaF/omni/website/contents/reference/configuration/parameters/check.md

     - "C001" # Select all errors of type C001
     - "M"    # Select all errors of type M
     - "P0"   # Select all errors of type P

+  tags:
+    - should exist
+    - should match: 'val*'
+    - should exactly match:
+        exact: 'value'
+    - should be a number:
+        regex: '^\d+$'
 ```